isabella232/media-analytics.en-1/help/sdk-implement/validation/debugging/sdk-debugging.md

 * **tag:** The name of the sub-component that issued the log message (usually the class name)
 * **message:** The actual trace message

-You can use the logs output by the video heartbeat library to verify the implementation.
+You can use the logs output by the Media SDK library to verify the implementation.
 A good strategy is to search through the logs for the string `#track`.
 This will highlight all the `track*()` calls made by your application.

 For instance, this is what the logs filtered for `#track` could look like: